OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-10.md

 and to observe the Lord’s commandments and decrees that I am giving you today for your benefit?

 ## Deuteronomy 10:14
-To the Lord your God belong the heavens, even the highest heavens, the earth and everything in it.
+The heavens, even the highest heavens, the earth and everything in it, belong to the Lord your God.

 ## Deuteronomy 10:15
 Yet the Lord set His affection on your ancestors and loved them, and He chose you, their descendants, above all the other nations, as it is today.